rileyfullstack/copykit/README.md

 - Custom file type filtering
 - Size limit warnings for large files/folders
 - Option to include or exclude file paths in copied content
+- Dynamic context menu options based on the existence of a temporary file

 ## Installation